CPA expert witness and attorney analyzing owner compensation normalization in business valuation dispute

 • Board minutes and any internal financial presentations

-Early preservation of these records significantly reduces the risk of evidentiary gaps that opposing counsel can exploit.
+Early preservation of these records significantly reduces the risk of evidentiary gaps that opposing parties or experts can exploit.

 When QoE Intersects with Valuation Disputes